peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  an integer.

-* <code>rounding</code> - A rounding mode to use in case the result needs to be rounded to fit the given exponent.
+* <code>rounding</code> - A rounding mode to use in case the result needs to be rounded to fit the specified exponent.

 **Returns:**